mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Maps between the unit sphere and a [cos(theta), phi] parameterization.

-.. py:function:: mitsuba.python.util.traverse(node)

-    Traverse a node of Mitsuba's scene graph and return a dictionary-like object that can be used to read and write associated scene parameters.

-    This dictionary exposes multiple non-standard methods:

-    1. ``keep(self, keys: list) -> None``:

-       Reduce the size of the dictionary by only keeping elements, whose keys are part of the provided list 'keys'.

-    2. ``update(self) -> None``:
+.. py:class:: mitsuba.python.util.ParameterMap(properties, hierarchy)

+    Dictionary-like object that references various parameters used in a Mitsuba scene graph.
+Parameters can be read and written using standard syntax (``parameter_map[key]``).
+The class exposes several non-standard functions, specifically :py:meth:`~:py:obj:`mitsuba.python.util.ParameterMap.torch`()`,
+    :py:meth:`~:py:obj:`mitsuba.python.util.ParameterMap.update`()`, and
+    :py:meth:`~:py:obj:`mitsuba.python.util.ParameterMap.keep`()`.

+    .. py:method:: __init__(properties, hierarchy)

+        Private constructor (use
+        :py:func:`mitsuba.python.util.traverse()` instead)

+    .. py:method:: mitsuba.python.util.ParameterMap.torch() -> dict

+        Converts all Enoki arrays into PyTorch arrays and return them as a dictionary.
+This is mainly useful when using PyTorch to optimize a Mitsuba scene.

+    .. py:method:: mitsuba.python.util.ParameterMap.update() -> None

         This function should be called at the end of a sequence of writes to the dictionary.
 It automatically notifies all modified Mitsuba objects and their parent objects that they should refresh their internal state.
 For instance, the scene may rebuild the kd-tree when a shape was modified, etc.

-    3. ``torch(self) -> dict``:

-       Converts all Enoki arrays into PyTorch arrays and return them as a dictionary.
-This is mainly useful when using PyTorch to optimize a Mitsuba scene.
+    .. py:method:: mitsuba.python.util.ParameterMap.keep(keys: list) -> None

+        Reduce the size of the dictionary by only keeping elements, whose keys are part of the provided list 'keys'.

+.. py:function:: mitsuba.python.util.is_differentiable(p)

+.. py:function:: mitsuba.python.util.traverse(node: mitsuba.core.Object) -> mitsuba.python.util.ParameterMap

+    Traverse a node of Mitsuba's scene graph and return a dictionary-like object that can be used to read and write associated scene parameters.

+    See also :py:class:`mitsuba.python.util.ParameterMap`.

 .. py:function:: mitsuba.python.math.rlgamma(a, x)